Chamber Music at YAF

 The Missing Piece in Music Education – Chamber Music

-All YAF students of all stages of development are here to study chamber music at conservatory standards.
-Each rehearsal, students are guided by and often play alongside faculty, building musicianship and life-long connections along the way.
+All YAF students are here to study chamber music at conservatory standards.
+No matter who sits in which seat, students learn universal tools, techniques, and fundamentals applicable to themselves and professionals alike.
+Each rehearsal, students are guided by and often play alongside faculty to build lasting foundations, musicianship, and life-long connections along the way.

 During the regular season (August–April), ensembles and faculty coordinate to meet for 20 90-minute rehearsals to study one or more complete chamber works from the standard repertoire.
 All ensembles are Piano Trios, Piano/String quartets, Piano/String quintets, or larger.